 Availability of Fuel Source

-One of the primary concerns when choosing a wood-fired oven is the availability of the fuel source.
+One of the primary concerns when choosing a wood-fired pizza oven is the availability of the fuel source.
 Almost all of these ovens need some sort of gas assist, so it is critical that you can tie into gas lines.
 If natural gas is not offered in your location, propane (LP) can heat the unit, but your requirements must be specified when you order your equipment.
 Keep in mind that you'll need space for a tank either inside or outside your establishment.

 - Radiant flame provided by gas is probably the easiest, cleanest, and most economical choice.
 However, you may sacrifice some of the desired flavor that wood and coal can provide.